tommoor/filecop/README.md

 ## Usage

-Using filecop is easy, pass no arguments to check all files in the current directory:
+Using filecop is easy, pass no arguments to check all files in the current directory from the command line:

     $ filecop